 Elizabeth Wedmore is the Trust’s Administrative Director.
 She came to the Trust from Bexley Heritage Trust, where she was Director, responsible for two Grade I listed houses and the museum collection.
 Previously she was bursar of a leading independent school in London, and Assistant Director of Dulwich Picture Gallery.
 She holds an M.A. in French and Russian from Oxford University and is a member of the Institute of Chartered Accountants.

 Kate Levine is Programme Officer for Human Rights.
 She holds an LLM in Public International Law from the London School of Economics and Political Science with a focus on international human rights law, an LLB (Hons) from City University, and a joint honours degree in Politics and Philosophy from the University of Durham.
 She is a qualified lawyer and, prior to joining the Trust, worked in the dispute resolution practice of an international law firm in London for several years.
-Her work there included representing individuals in complaints to the United Nations Human Rights Committee, and assisting NGOs in preparing amici curiae submissions to the Inter-American Court of Human Rights and the European Court of Human Rights.
+Her work there included representing individuals in complaints to the United Nations Human Rights Committee, and assisting NGOs in preparing amici curiae submissions to regional human rights mechanisms.
 She has also conducted research for and volunteered with human rights organisations in London, New York, Madrid and Cape Town.

 Kelly Ann Quinn is Programme Director for Women's Rights.
 She was the Deputy Director for the Empowerment & Civic Engagement unit of Winrock International prior to joining the Trust.
 She implemented programmes to increase opportunities for women and girls - urban and rural, students and professionals, politicians and lay advocates – throughout Africa and the former Soviet Union.
 She also spent three years in the Russian Far East directing a project to prevent trafficking in women.
 Kelly holds a BA in International Studies from the American University and did graduate studies in Development Anthropology at George Washington University.